Posts

 Image

-The National Youth Service Corps (NYSC) has finally commenced the payment of the newly approved ₦77,000 monthly allowance to serving corps members across Nigeria, following months of delay and uncertainty.
-The new allowance, which aligns with the national minimum wage increase approved in July 2024, replaces the previous ₦33,000 stipend that had been in place for several years.
+The National Youth Service Corps (NYSC) has finally commenced the payment of the newly approved ₦77,000 monthly allowance to serving corps members across Nigeria , following months of delay and uncertainty.
+The new allowance, which aligns with the national minimum wage increase approved in July 2024 , replaces the previous ₦33,000 stipend that had been in place for several years.
 However, many corps members were left frustrated as the implementation of the ₦77,000 payment was delayed due to lack of “cash backing.”
 According to NYSC officials, although the increment had received government approval, the delay was primarily caused by funding gaps and bureaucratic processes within the federal system.
 In March 2025, some corps members across states like Lagos and Akwa Ibom confirmed receipt of the updated allowance, with reports of payment alerts hitting their accounts.
-NYSC’s spokesperson explained that the management had been working closely with relevant authorities to ensure the new s...
+NYSC’s spokesperson explained that the management had been working closely with relevant authorities to ensure the n...

 EFCC Arrests Madonna University Deputy Vice-Chancellor Over Alleged ₦4 Billion Fraud